-K1.
-The evidence, theories and policy drivers that underpin decision-making and judgement in practice.

-- K2.
-The holistic nature of practice in the fields of health and wellbeing. - K3.
-The complexities of professional, ethical and legal perspectives relating to practice, incorporating sensitivity to diversity and cultural issues.
+- K1.
+The evidence, theories and policy drivers that underpin decision-making and judgement in emergency care practice. - K2.
+The holistic nature of practice in the field of emergency care. - K3.
+The complexities of professional, ethical and legal perspectives relating to emergency care practice, incorporating sensitivity to diversity and cultural issues.